spinnaker/spinnaker.github.io/setup/quickstart/faq.md

    These settings will configure cross-origin resource sharing (CORS) between your Gate and Deck endpoints; if this is not properly configured, your browser will reject requests from Deck to Gate.
- * If you install Spinnaker as LocalDebian, check if redis-server(6379 by default) is running on your Spinnaker instance.
-If not, you need run `sudo systemctl enable redis-server && sudo systemctl start redis-server` to start redis service manually and restart spinnaker with `sudo systemctl restart spinnaker`.
+ * If you have a local deployment of Spinnaker, ensure that Redis is available at the configured address (localhost:6379 by default).
+If not, start redis by running `sudo systemctl enable redis-server && sudo systemctl start redis-server` and restart spinnaker by running `sudo systemctl restart spinnaker`.

 ## I want to expose LocalDebian Spinnaker on a public IP address, but it always binds to localhost